 6. Shaanxi History Museum

-The rich history of the Shaanxi region all in one place!
+The rich history of the Shaanxi region is all in one place!
 The museum itself is a modern marvel, built between 1983 and 2001, but its design is a throwback to the grand architectural style of the Tang Dynasty.
-Pro tip: I highly recommend booking your tickets in advance to skip the lines if you’re visiting on the weekend.
-Trust me, this place is worth every second!
+If you’re visiting on the weekend, I highly recommend booking your tickets to skip the lines.

 7. Tang Dynasty Music & Dance Show